KotatsuApp/kotatsu-dl-gui/README.md

 published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-### Disclaimer
+### DMCA disclaimer

-The developers of this application does not have any affiliation with the content providers available.
+The developers of this application have no affiliation with the content available in the app.
+It is collected from sources freely available through any web browser.